burrrata/toys/README.md

 # random fun things
 alphacrypt.rs
-<br>- Takes in a plaintext message and swaps letters for their index in an alphabet.
+<br>- Transforms letters in a plaintext message to numbers based on the index of each letter in an alphabet (you supply the plaintext message as well as the alphabet).
 <hr>
 mean_median_mode.rs
-<br> Knowledge is power.
+<br>- Knowledge is power.
 <hr>
 igpay_atinlay.rs
-<br> Pig Latin encryption alg for top secret stuff.
+<br>- Pig Latin encryption alg for top secret stuff.